tinyplex/tinyhub/README.md

 # TinyHub

-This is a local-first GitHub client, built in public.
+This is a local-first GitHub app, built in public.

 https://github.com/tinyplex/tinyhub/assets/90942/53740a55-a3a3-4fbf-9f2c-c9bd0f3e0c18